wpsharks/comment-mail/comment-mail/readme.txt

 == Software Requirements ==

-In addition to the [WordPress Requirements](http://wordpress.org/about/requirements/), WP Comment Subs requires the following minimum versions:
+In addition to the [WordPress Requirements](http://wordpress.org/about/requirements/), Comment Mail™ requires the following minimum versions:

 - PHP 5.3+
 - Apache 2.1+